Kalana-Lakshan/Nextrones_hackelite2.0/README.md

 There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/e0506977-0524-451a-ac70-4519c13ae6f6) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

-**Use your preferred IDE**
+### Use your preferred IDE

 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.

-The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)
+The only requirement is having Node.js & npm installed – [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)

 Follow these steps: